You should go to a hospital ED if you or your child are seriously ill or injured.

 The Emergency Department is open for walk-in consumers and ambulance arrivals 24 hours a day.
 Patients are triaged and attended to in order of illness severity.

-Consumers are triaged and seen in the order of illness severity so that the sickest patients get care for promptly.
+Consumers are triaged and seen in order of illness severity so that the sickest patients receive prompt care.
 We make every attempt to prevent long waits and pride ourselves on our excellent and timely care, but volumes and illness severity can be unpredictable.
+Weekends and public holidays will see longer waiting times.
 We ask that patients bring their own device chargers, books, or other items that will make the wait more enjoyable.

 We love feedback!
-There are phone numbers, post cards, surveys, and an email address for you to provide feedback.
+There are phone numbers, post cards, surveys, and an email address for you to provide feedback here.

-Due to COVID-19, additional restrictions have been put in place as advised by DHHS.
+Due to COVID-19, additional restrictions have been put in place.
 At this time, adult consumers are allowed to have one person with them during their visit.
 Children may have both parents stay with them.
 Additional restrictions may apply and specific queries can be answered by the nursing and medical staff caring for you in the Emergency Department.

 GP After-Hours Helpline